RoganDawes/P4wnP1_aloa/README.md

 I couldn't think of while creating P4wnP1 A.L.O.A.).

 But there are some basic concepts, I'd like to walk through in this section.
-As it is hard to explain everything without creating a proper (video) documentation, I visit some some common use cases and examples in order to explain what needs to be explained.
+As it is hard to explain everything without creating a proper (video) documentation, I visit some common use cases and examples in order to explain what needs to be explained.

 Nevertheless, it is unlikely that I'll have the time to provide a full-fledged documentation. **So I encourage everyone